Jan 30, 2024

 But what makes this discovery even more intriguing is the research conducted by Dr. David Grave, a professor of Classical Studies at the University of Florida.
 In his article “Pilate’s Ring and Roman Religion,” Grave delves into the symbolism and religious significance of the ring.

-Drawing of the ring of Pilate in
+Drawing of the ring of Pilate in water color.

 My water colour illustration of Pilate's ring discovered at Herodium that was featured on the front cover of the Near East Archaeological Society Bulletin.
 Graves, David E. ‘Pilate’s Ring and Roman Religion’.
 Near East Archaeological Society Bulletin 69, no. 1 (2019): 1–20.